awsdocs/amazon-ec2-user-guide/doc_source/ami-deprecate.md

 You can also create Amazon Data Lifecycle Manager EBS\-backed AMI policies to automate the deprecation of EBS\-backed AMIs\.
 For more information, see [Automate AMI lifecycles](ami-policy.md)\.

 **Note**
 We have released a new feature where, by default, the deprecation date of all public AMIs is set to two years from the AMI creation date\.
-Initially, all public AMIs that are older than two years will be deprecated on June 30, 2022\.
+Initially, all public AMIs that are older than two years will be deprecated on July 30, 2022\.
 You can set the deprecation date to earlier than two years\.
 To cancel the deprecation date, or to move the deprecation to a later date, you must make the AMI private by only [sharing it with specific AWS accounts](sharingamis-explicit.md)\.

 **Topics**
 + [Costs](#ami-deprecate-costs)